singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 ### Representation / theory of value

 In monetary exchange, the value of items is represented in a ‘flat’ and ‘one-dimensional’ way -- in terms of money -- which abstracts away subjective differences in how heterogenous agents value the same items of exchange.
-The main idea of Offer Networks is to allow for these subjective values to be [partially] externalized in a distributed marketplace in order to enable peer-to-peer exchanges.
+The main idea of Offer Networks is to allow for these subjective values to be (partially) externalized in a distributed marketplace in order to enable peer-to-peer exchanges.
 This should increase the total generation of value as compared to monetary markets which support consumerist dynamics.
 Yet the theory of value goes beyond purely Offer Networks concept and implementation.

 Usually theories of value try to posit some sort of globally accepted measure of value, existence of which alone facilitates the exchange of goods -- giving rise for transactional role of money.
 Yet the notion of global measure of value automatically takes away the subjective values and local aspect of exchange -- precisely the things that Offer Network is supposed to bring back.

 In any case, expression and communication of subjective values will involve some sort of simplification (in terms of map, vector representations or just behavioral preferences) which will need to be experimented with in a simulation model.

-### Representation / description of items of exchange
+### Description of items of exchange

 Whatever will be exchanged in the market will have to be somehow represented and stored in a system for subsequent search and discovery by other agents.
 This is obvious but not simple, taking into account that every agent may ‘want’ to express its subjective preferences regarding concrete item offered / demanded.
 Ways to represent items could be:

 * *Limited number of hard-coded types*.
 Obviously simplest to implement (and, depending on the angle of simulation, could be practical for the start), yet less realistic for a full fledged Offer Networks system.
 * *Natural language descriptions* (or at least structured natural language).
 This seems to be most realistic, but also hardest to implement, as would need some sort of NLP capabilities on behalf of agents.
 The advantage is that it would allow seamless interaction of humans with the system (see HMI).
 * *Vector representations*.
-A sort of a middle ground between natural language and hard coded types; I am currently in favor of this one, since it allows to define a simple similarity measure between items within exchange -- allowing also to map them with ‘fuzzy’ or ‘incomplete’ preferences -- which is an essential and necessary feature of the system;
+A sort of a middle ground between natural language and hard coded types; I am currently in favour of this one, since it allows to define a simple similarity measure between items within exchange -- allowing also to map them with ‘fuzzy’ or ‘incomplete’ preferences -- which is an essential and necessary feature of the system;
 * *Map representations*.
 The problem with vector representations is that they will require a sort of global key map for the values in a vector.
 In a map representation, and agent could explicitly indicate keys and their values.
 The similarity calculation may become somewhat more complicated in this case.
 Sparse Distributed Representation (of HTM) [@ahmad_properties_2015].
 Just an idea so far, but could be interesting to explore.

 ### Similarity measure

 It should be possible to calculate similarity measures between items traded and their values (which is by the way not the same, taken into account emphasis on subjective values in Offer Networks…).
-This is where [representation of items](#Representation-and-description-of-items-of-exchange) becomes important.
-The need of similarity measure also becomes important if taking into account [incomplete preferences](Incomplete-preferences-and-selection-for-relevance) of agents -- they will somehow will need to find items that map to those incomplete preferences.
+This is where [representation / description of items of exchange] becomes important.
+The need of similarity measure also becomes important if taking into account [incomplete preferences and selection for relevance] of agents -- they will somehow will need to find items that map to those incomplete preferences.

 ### Matching algorithm and search